emirabayer/jetson-nano-pose-estimation/README.md

     * Download the [2017 Train/Val annotations](http://images.cocodataset.org/annotations/annotations_trainval2017.zip) (241MB).
 2.  **Filter the Dataset:**
     * Unzip both files.
-    * We need to create a subset containing only images with single-person keypoint annotations.
+    * We need to create a subset containing only images with single person keypoint annotations.
 You can use a script for this.
     * The `person_keypoints_val2017.json` annotation file will be used to identify the relevant images.
 3.  **Organize Files:**
     * Create a directory named `nano_benchmark_set` inside the `dataset/` folder.